pdimens/harpy/Modules/readmapping.md

 -T INT 	Don’t output alignment with score lower than INT.
 This option only affects output.
 [30] -a 	Output all found alignments for single-end or unpaired paired-end reads.
 These alignments will be flagged as secondary alignments.
 -H 	Use hard clipping ’H’ in the SAM output.
 This option may dramatically reduce the redundancy of output when mapping long contig or BAC sequences.
--M 	Mark shorter split hits as secondary (for Picard compatibility).
 ```
 ===